China regulator announces anti-monopoly probe of Microsoft

 In May, central government offices were banned from installing Windows 8, Microsoft's latest operating system, on new computers.
 This ban appears not to have been lifted, as multiple procurement notices since then have not allowed Windows 8.

-Nevertheless, the company has pushed forward with plans to release its Xbox One gaming console in China in September, forming distribution ties with wireless carrier China Telecom Corp 0728.HK and e-commerce company JD.com Inc JD.O.
+Nevertheless, the company has pushed forward with plans to release its Xbox One gaming console in China in September, forming distribution ties with wireless carrier China Telecom Corp and e-commerce company JD.com Inc.

-(Reporting by Paul Carsten; Additional reporting by Beijing Newsroom and Bill Rigby in Seattle; Editing by Alex Richardson and Richard Chang)
+(Reporting by Paul Carsten; Additional reporting by Beijing Newsroom; Editing by Alex Richardson)